 - A Virginia resident who was laid off from a full-time job due to COVID-19 and now works part-time, earning less than $15/hour.

-Eligible applicants must enroll in a qualifying program found on nvcc.edu/rev before the December 14, 2020 registration deadline.
+Eligible applicants must enroll in a qualifying program found on nvcc.edu/rev before the December 14, 2021 registration deadline (or until program funds are exhausted).
 A full list of eligible programs and next steps is available on NOVA’s website.
 Please email NOVAREV@nvcc.edu with any questions about the program.